 - It’s equipped with pre-built connectors available for MS Azure, MS SQL, Salesforce, MongoDB, Box and various others

-Appcelerator is known to be a bit buggy and laggy, though newer version is more stable.
+Appcelerator is known to be a bit buggy and laggy, though the newer version is more stable.
 There are also user complaints of poor support from its developer's community

 In Xamarin, a C# codebase can be universally applied to multiple platforms.
 However, unlike other frameworks, it lets developers work with native IDEs, languages, and APIS.
 Moreover, Git integration is built directly into the Xamarin Studio.